Introduction to QuantaJS

 The Spark That Started It All

-QuantaJS isn’t just another library—it’s a rebellion against bloated, overcomplicated state management.
-Born from a desire to simplify without sacrificing power, it’s your companion for building smarter, faster, and cleaner code.
-And since it’s in beta, you’re not just a user—you’re a pioneer, helping us polish this gem into something legendary.
+QuantaJS isn't just another library it's a rebellion against bloated, overcomplicated state management.
+Born from a desire to simplify without sacrificing power, it's your companion for building smarter, faster, and cleaner code.
+With the new package structure, you get exactly what you need core functionality for any environment and React-specific features when building React applications.

 A Taste of the Magic